jerrettl/side-channel-mitigation-analysis/README.md

     - Inside of this file, should be an executable file called `benchmark-launcher-cli`.
 Take a note of the exact location of this file.
 - [7zip](https://github.com/p7zip-project/p7zip)
     - To install on Arch Linux: `sudo pacman -Sy p7zip`
+    - To install on Fedora: `sudo dnf install p7zip`

 The following non-benchmarking tools must be installed:

 - [jq](https://github.com/jqlang/jq)
     - To install on Arch Linux: `sudo pacman -Sy jq`
+    - To install on Fedora: `sudo dnf install jq`

 Additionally, it is expected that the Linux operating system uses `systemd`.
 (You may run the command `systemd-analyze` to check this.
 Should the command succeed, `systemd` is installed.)